 For a marriage and sex blogger, that seems like a crazy thing to proclaim.
 I mean, why would I spend so much time trying to convince wives, and couples, to nurture the sexual intimacy in their marriage if they don’t really need it anyway?
 Am I wasting my time?

 By no means!
 I believe deeply in the significance of sacred and sizzling sex in the marriage bed.
 I’ve even said it’s inaccurate to call sex “the icing on the cake,” when it’s actually an ingredient — an important one.

-However, I remember taking the popular His Needs/Her Needs marriage course, which has been revamped and is now presented as Dynamic Marriage.
+However, I remember taking the popular His Needs/Her Needs marriage course, which has been revamped and is now presented as Marriage Helper.
 While there was a lot of good that came from that experience, I was always bothered by the potential of one spouse looking at the other and declaring about anything they want, “This is my emotional need.
 Now meet it.”
 Indeed, that wasn’t the core message of the course, but there was the potential for misuse.